TITLE 16

 (4) Drug Overdose Fatality Review Committee.

-(2) If the Consortium does not adopt a recommendation of the Commission, the Consortium shall provide a written explanation of the decision and the Commission may revise that recommendation to the Consortium.
+(2) If the Commission does not approve a grant or funding to a State of Delaware agency or local government, the Commission shall provide a written explanation of the decision and the applicant may be offered the opportunity to revise and resubmit the application.

-(b) The disbursement of money from the Settlement Fund and the Impact Fund, distributed by the Consortium, shall be made by the State Treasurer upon authorization by all of the following, on a form designed for this purpose by the chair of the Consortium and the State Treasurer:
+(b) The disbursement of money from the Settlement Fund and the Impact Fund shall be made by the State Treasurer upon authorization by all of the following, on a form designed for this purpose by the chair of the Commission and the State Treasurer:

 (2) The Director of the Office of Management and Budget.

-(c) The Director of the Office of Management and Budget may waive the requirements under Chapter 69 of Title 29 for distributions made by the Consortium.
+(c) The Director of the Office of Management and Budget may waive the requirements under Chapter 69 of Title 29 for distributions made by the Commission.